 - An inability to delay urination once the urge to urinate arises

 - Trouble starting to urinate, often requiring you to push or strain to urinate

 - The need to stop and start urinating several times when the bladder is emptied

-- In extreme cases, not being able to urinate at all.
-This is an emergency, and you should seek attention immediately.
+- In extreme cases, the inability to urinate at all.
+This is an emergency, and you should seek attention immediately

 - Increasing age